 And you can also run the package inside a SQL Server 2014 SSIS Catalog:

 The Target Server Version property introduces backwards compatibility for SSIS project in SSDT 2015.
 With this new capability, an old sore of SSIS has finally been fixed: you can use only single version of Visual Studio to manage your different SSIS projects.
 It is recommended to set the server version at the start of the project and that you don't switch it around too often as it may lead to issues.
-The good news is that with SSDT 2015, you can also use control flow parts in your older projects!
+The good news is that with SSDT 2015 and later, you can also use control flow parts in your older projects!

 - For more information on the different versions of SQL Server Data Tools: